Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Write Letters You Never Intend to Send

-I've tried this technique before, and it did feel like I cleansed out my anger.
+I've tried this technique before, and it did feel as if I had cleansed myself of my anger.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.